Bordersnone/cwb-2025-beginner/classes/13-css-grid-responsive/README.md

 - **`example3.html`** - Grid item placement examples
 - **`task1.html`, `task2.html`, `task3.html`** - Practice exercises

-Feel free to explore these files on your own, but don't worry if you don't understand them yet - we'll learn this together in Class 13!
+Feel free to explore these files on your own, but don't worry if you don't understand them yet - we'll learn this together in today's class!

 ---

-## 📚 Original Plan (Moved to Class 13)
+## 📚 What We'll Cover Today

-> **Overview:** This material is now scheduled for Class 13.
-Content includes CSS Grid for two-dimensional layouts, media queries for responsive design, modern layout patterns, and CSS custom properties (variables) for maintainable code.
+> **Overview:** This class covers CSS Grid for two-dimensional layouts, media queries for responsive design, modern layout patterns, and CSS custom properties (variables) for maintainable code.

 ### Topic 1: CSS Grid Fundamentals